 Tuvia does not have representation yet, nor does he have a publisher.
 He plans to send out queries and proposals once he feels the novel is ready for it.
 If you are an agent or publisher, you are welcome to express interest.
 Contact Tuvia through the contact form or through social media.
 If Tuvia can’t find a publisher he’s happy with, he might consider self publishing.

-My goal is to write a long series of independent stories of historical fiction that together will span the time of Jesus until modern time.
-Some of those stories will be stand-alone books that can be read independently, others might be trilogies or duologies.
-All of them will fit together, as they all depict different descendants of Menachem, the main character of my first book.
+“The Secret Scroll of Magdala” is a trilogy of three books.
+They depict Judea about one generation after Jesus.
+Tuvia’s life-project goal is to write a long series of independent novels of historical fiction that together will span the time of Jesus until modern time.
+Some of those stories will be stand-alone books that one can read independently, others might be trilogies or duologies.
+All of them will fit together, as they will all depict different descendants of the main characters of the original trilogy.

 Imagine, one story set in ancient Rome.
 Another one in the Byzantine Empire in the 400s.
 Another one during the time of the Crusaders.
 Maybe another one about the Jews in China in the 13th century.
 One about the writing of the Talmud in the 300s in Babylon.
 Maybe one about the ancient Ethiopian Christians.
 Maybe one about the Jewish pirates in the Caribbean.
 A bunch of stories set during the inquisitions, the exploration age, the holocaust, modern Israel, etc. You can either read them all chronologically, or just pick an era you like and read about that.